-We have standardized and categorized the training paradigms of mainstream DRL algorithms into three types by considering different mechanisms of experience replay: on-policy training, off-policy training, and offline learning.
-We use the replay buffer to store the transitions, the collector to collect transition data into the buffer, and use the policy's \texttt{update} function to update the parameter (Figure ~\ref{fig:parallel}).
+\textbf{Standardization of the Training Process.} We standardize the training paradigms of mainstream DRL algorithms by considering different experience replay mechanisms and classify them into three types: on-policy training, off-policy training, and offline learning.
+We use a replay buffer to store the transitions and a collector to collect transition data into the buffer.
+We use the policy's \texttt{update} function to update the parameter (Figure~\ref{fig:parallel}).